Mailgun to Mailtrap:

 Domain verification

-• Make sure you set unsubscribe options with Mailtrap and import your suppression lists from Mailgun.
+• Set unsubscribe options with Mailtrap and import your suppression lists from Mailgun (as CSV).
+Also, remember to import your email list and HTML templates into Mailtrap.

 SMTP Endpoints